GetDKAN/dkan/profiles/dkan/libraries/recline/docs/tutorial-maps.markdown

 ### Creating a Dataset

-Again like the views tutorial:

-Here's some example data We are going to work with:
+Just like in the main tutorial, here's some example data We are going to work with:

 {% highlight javascript %}
 {% include data.js %}